-Wagoner Dining Hall, Dub's Cafe, and the Hawk's Nest are all 5-star Ocean Friendly establishments as certified by Plastic Ocean Project and Surfrider.
+Wagoner Dining Hall, The Shore, Dub's Cafe, and the Hawk's Nest are all 5-star Ocean Friendly establishments as certified by Plastic Ocean Project and Surfrider.
 These locations offer paper straws as well as take additional measures such as offering vegan and vegetarian options.

 Fryer Oil Recycling

 100% of the fryer oil used on campus is recycled into biodiesel and animal feed through the services of Mahoney Environmental and FiltaFry.

 Look for this option when ordering from the Grubhub app: